peterchester/rivian-tesla-solar-charging/README.md

 - PHP 8.0+ with the `curl` extension
 - Tesla account with a Powerwall 3 (or any Tesla solar/energy product accessible via the Owners API)
-- Rivian account with an R1T or R1S
+- Rivian account with a vehicle.
 - macOS, Linux, or any system that can run PHP CLI

 ## Quick Start